310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars_p1.md

 {% endbubble %}

 {% bubble Mizusaba %}
-No worries at all~.
-Stuff like this gets harder to say if you lose your chance to say it.
+No worries at all~.[^6] Stuff like this gets harder to say if you lose your chance to say it.

 It’s best to talk about important matters as soon as possible, rather than later~… No matter what.
 {% endbubble %}